RamboWANG/RamboWANG.github.io/_pages/about.md

   - /about.html
 ---

-My research interests include three parts:
+I mainly focus on three research directions:

-1. Statistical natrual language processing, including syntactic parsing, semantic parsing, comparison of NLP models and etc.
+1. Statistical natural language processing, including syntactic parsing, semantic parsing, comparison of NLP models and etc.

 2. Statistical resampling and sub-sampling techniques, contributing to develop regularized sampling methods and investigate their theoretical properties in machine learning domain.